jmacd/duckpond/README.md

 ### Template

-Use the Template resource to synthesize content generated through a template engine.
+Use the Template resource to synthesize content generated through the Rust `Tera` template engine.
 Each named collection applies the supplied pattern, which must capture a single variable.
 For each match, the captured value becomes the basename of a file with the contents of the expanded template.

 ```
 apiVersion: github.com/jmacd/duckpond/v1